melonpocky/melonpocky.github.io/_pages/cv.md

 -   Manage responsibilities by assigning tasks and communicating expected deliverables from stakeholders

 **NASA Ames Research Center MakerSpace -- Mountain View, CA** Summer 2019

--   Established a Beehive project in promotion of Social Responsibility
-    > in terms of public outreach and potential future research projects
-    > in relation to bee swarm behavior
+-   Established a Beehive project in promotion of Social Responsibility in terms of public outreach and potential future research projectsnin relation to bee swarm behavior

--   Created a beehive out of acrylic with a team member, refined
+-   Created a beehive out of acrylic with a team member, refined collaboration skills
-    > collaboration skills

     -   Created a 3d printed object to test the capabilities of the 3d printer

--   Collaborated with the other interns and developed a final
-    > presentation to showcase our work to NASA senior management,
-    > staff, and fellow interns
+-   Collaborated with the other interns and developed a final presentation to showcase our work to NASA senior management, staff, and fellow interns

 **El Camino Cybersecurity Club -- Torrance, CA** 2/2018-2/2019
 Vice President

 -   Brought ideas for what the club should focus on and prepare for